Skip to main content

 • Potentially hazardous materials – such as lead, asbestos, plasterboard, paint thinners, strippers, mercury, fluorescent bulbs, and aerosol cans

-A critical step in construction site management and for ensuring proper waste handling is the creation of a detailed action plan before the project begins.
-Preliminary considerations, like accurately estimating the amount of on-site materials required, can reduce overall waste generation and equip you for efficient disposal.
+A critical step in construction site management and ensuring proper waste handling is creating a detailed action plan before the project begins.
+Preliminary considerations, like accurately estimating the amount of on-site materials required, can reduce overall waste generation and equip you for efficient construction waste disposal.
 A robust construction waste management plan should, at a minimum, cover:

-• A site plan outlining designated areas for recycling, compost, and waste storage
+• A site plan outlining designated areas for recycling, composting, and waste storage

 • A list of recyclable materials